Graduate Diploma in Family Medicine

 The examination is conducted by the Division of Graduate Medical Studies, NUS and successful candidates would be awarded the Graduate Diploma of Family Medicine (GDFM) by NUS.
 For information on the GDFM Examination, please refer to the DGMS website here

-Trainees are required to fulfill all training requirements and pass the GDFM examination to graduate from the programme.
+Trainees are required to fulfil all training requirements and pass the GDFM examination to graduate from the programme.

 Non-refundable Registration fees